Intervention for Students with Intellectual Disabilities – EDSP 370

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will submit a thread in response to the instructor’s prompt provided in each Discussion Board Forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will submit a thread in response to the instructor’s prompt provided in each Discussion.
 The candidate will then substantially reply to at least 2 other candidates’ threads.
 The thread must be at least 400 words, and each reply must be at least 250 words.

-For each thread, the student must support his/her assertions with at least 1 scholarly citation in APA format.
-Each reply must incorporate at least 1 scholarly citation in APA format.
-Any sources cited must have bween published within the last five years.
-Acceptable sources include the text book, the Bible, educational journals, and reputable websites.
-(MLO: B, C, D, E, F)
+For each thread, the student must support his/her assertions with at least 1 scholarly citation in current APA format.
+Each reply must incorporate at least 1 scholarly citation in current APA format.
+Any sources cited must have been published within the last five years.
+Acceptable sources include the textbook, the Bible, educational journals, and reputable websites.
+(CLO: B, C, D, E, F)

 The candidate will watch a video related to the assigned reading and respond to accompanying questions.
 Responses should be at least 250 words, double spaced and in short essay form.
-(MLO: B, E)
+(CLO: B, E)

 The candidate will complete 2 lesson plans for an individual or individuals with ID.
 The template provided in this course must be used for this assignment.
-(MLO:A, C, E)
+(CLO:A, C, E)

 The candidate will produce an Individualized Educational Plan addressing a specific, case-based student’s educational and behavioral needs.
 This assignment builds on itself as new components are introduced.
-(MLO: A, B, C, D)
+(CLO: A, B, C, D)

 Candidates will complete the following components of the IEP: